JohnTelford/iterate-webdev-cloudflare/docs/overview.md

 ![bugFixChart](/img/bugFixChart.jpg){ width="700" }

-!!! info
+!!! note "Beware"

+    The slightest errors during website development will require Defect Remediation sometime during the life time of the website.
+The highest cost over the life time of website projects is remediating defects.
 Content and software defects cost less when found early.
-The slightest errors  will require Defect Remediation sometime during the life time of the website.
-The highest cost over the life time of website projects is remediating defects.